kiali/kiali.io/content/en/docs/Features/validations.md

 Istio allows you to define DestinationRule at three different levels: mesh, namespace and service level.
 A mesh may have multiple DRs.
 In case of having two DestinationRules on the first one is at a lower level than the second one, the first one overrides the TLS values of the second one.

-This validation appears only when autoMtls is disabled.

 #### Resolution

 This validation aims to warn Kiali users that they may be disabling/enabling mTLS from the higher DestinationRule.